NeerajGulia/CarND-Vehicle-Detection-and-Training/readme.md

 ## Problem faced:

-I struggled for two days to teak the hyper parameters (My pipeline was ready by Tuesday morning).
-At one moment I was about to abandon the SVM way and to go for Deep Learning approach.
+I struggled for two days to tweak the hyper parameters.
+At one moment I was about to abandon the SVM and implement Deep Learning approach.

 ## References: